dbaty/AWStatic/README.rst

 =======

-AWStatic is written by Damien Baty and is licensed under the 3-clause BSD license, a copy of which is included in the source and reproduced
+AWStatic is written by Damien Baty and is licensed under the 3-clause BSD license, a copy of which is included in the source.
-below:

-.. include:: LICENSE.txt
-   :literal: